 - 5.9 Any five Members may give notice in writing to the Lord Mayor to call an Extraordinary Meeting of the Council to consider a specified item of business and this will take place at a date and time to be determined by the Lord Mayor in consultation with the Monitoring Officer.
 If the Lord Mayor refuses, or fails, to call an Extraordinary Meeting within seven days of receipt of such notice, then those five Members may call the meeting.
-An extraordinary meeting may also be called by the Lord Mayor, the Monitoring Officer or by resolution of the Full Council. - 5.10 In special circumstances, the Lord Mayor may fix some other hour of commencement of any meeting of the Council. - 5.11 Meetings of all Policy Committees shall last no longer than two hours and 30 minutes.
+An extraordinary meeting may also be called by the Lord Mayor, the Monitoring Officer or by resolution of the Full Council. - 5.10 In special circumstances, the Lord Mayor may fix some other hour of commencement of any meeting of the Council. - 5.11 Meetings of Policy Committees shall be conducted according to the following procedures:- (a) Meetings shall last no longer than 2.5 hours, subject to the proviso that Members may, by agreement, continue beyond such time limit by a period of not more than 30 minutes on up to two occasions in any one meeting; (b) Any unfinished business after the period of 2.5 hours (or up to 3.5 hours by agreement) shall be deferred to the next meeting of the Body, or be voted on without debate.
 Extraordinary meetings may be called by the Chair of the Committee, in consultation with the Monitoring Officer. - 5.12 Meetings of all other Bodies, with the exception of Regulatory Committees, shall be conducted according to the following procedures:- - (a) Meetings shall last no longer than four hours, subject to the proviso that Members may, by agreement, continue beyond such time limit by a period of not more than 30 minutes. - (b) Any unfinished business after the period of four hours (or four hours and 30 minutes by agreement) shall be deferred to the next meeting of the Body, or be voted on without debate.